 Much of Jeffrey’s book reinforces many of the things we’ve been saying for awhile.
 On this episode of the Everybody Matters Podcast, he talks about his book and explains how the workplace is killing people.

-The Everybody Matters podcast is available for free on iTunes where you can easily download it straight to your computer or mobile device.
+The Everybody Matters Podcast is available for free on iTunes where you can easily download it straight to your computer or mobile device.
 We encourage you to subscribe to the Everybody Matters podcast on iTunes so you won’t miss an episode.
-If you don’t have access to iTunes, you can download the podcast here or listen straight from the player below:
+It is also available on Spotify and You Tube.
+You can download the podcast here or listen straight from the player below: